define clause

 • A subtype of an entity or relation type will inherit all of its owned attributes and played roles.

-• An abstract statement is used to define a type as abstract.
+• An @abstract annotation is used to define a type as abstract.

 • By default, a subtype of a relation type will inherit all of its roles.
 Inherited roles can be overridden using the as keyword.
 An overriding role is the subtype of the role it overrides.